 Concerns regarding inflation and its impact on the pace and success of post-COVID recovery have been in the news for a while.
 Due to the situation with materials prices, the construction sector is now actively discussing this issue, and recent challenges around haulage are likely to only exacerbate the situation.
 Because there are currently so many cost drivers in place, inflation has been generally acknowledged and consequently the supply chain is far from being shy about making allowances for it.
 While wages have only recently recovered to pre-COVID levels, there are signs of shortages not only in highly specific skills but also among more common trades, such as bricklayers.
 The extent to which shortages will be fixed when the government's earnings support is removed at the end of September, remains to be seen.
-Then there is the price of energy, which is forecast to increase - Brent has already recovered to \$80 a barrel.
+Then there is the price of energy, which is forecast to increase - Brent has already recovered to \$70 a barrel.
 Taken together, this has led us to bring forward some of the inflation and upgrade our forecast for 2021, while easing our forecast for 2023.

-nflationary drivers Deflationary drivers Continued increases in construction materials costs Labour wages recovered but have not increased significantly Improvement in order books and eased pressure on winning new work Euro still strong against USD Logistics challenges around container costs Lay-off until the end of 2021 The general awareness of highly inflationary circumstances
+Inflationary drivers Deflationary drivers Continued increases in construction materials costs Labour wages recovered but have not increased significantly Improvement in order books and eased pressure on winning new work Maintenance of ERTEs until the first quarter of 2022 Logistics challenges around container costs Euro still strong against USD The general awareness of highly inflationary circumstances